HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### Advice for Hands-On Learning

-Learn by following the step-by-step tutorials on a laptop or desktop computer with an internet connection.
-We recommend any computer running either the Macintosh or Windows operating system, with a modern web browser such as Chrome, Firefox, Safari, or Edge.
-Another good option is a Chromebook or Linux computer, which allows you to complete *most* of the tutorials in this book, and we’ll point out any limitations in specific chapters.
-While it may be possible to complete some tutorials on a tablet or smartphone device, we do not recommend it because you cannot follow all of the steps.
+Learn by following our step-by-step tutorials on a laptop or desktop computer with an internet connection.
+Most of the tools introduced in the book are web-based, and we recommend you use an up-to-date version of Firefox, Chrome, Safari, or Edge browsers.
+We advise against using Internet Explorer as this older browser is no longer correctly supported by many web services.
+A Mac or a Windows computer will allow you to complete all tutorials, but if you use a Chromebook or Linux computer, you still should be able to complete most of them, and we’ll point out any limitations in specific sections.
+While it may be possible to complete some tutorials on a tablet or smartphone device, we do not recommend it because these smaller devices will prevent you from completing several key steps.

 If you’re working on a laptop, consider buying or borrowing an external mouse that plugs into your computer.
 We’ve met several people who find